 I wanted to find and build a bit of a community around people who had a keen interest in the CBD industry, but more I looked, more I struggled to find other CBD bloggers that weren’t associated with a brand.
 I therefore decided to create a list of bloggers and influencers that talk on the subject, without a direct connection to a brand or company, allowing them to offer a free and open review on any CBD products.
 If I’ve missed anyone out that you feel should make the list, don’t hesitate to get in contact and let me know, I’d be more than happy to update the blog.

 OK, I was always going to put myself first, guilty!
-I started at the beginning of 2019, with the hope to help offer more transparency on the industry, to guide people to purchase the best products for them and to explore the curious world of CBD.
+I started at the beginning of 2019, with the hope to help offer greater transparency on the industry, guiding people to purchase the best products for them and to explore the curious world of CBD.
+Since then, I’ve gone on to win Media of the Year at the Cannabiz Summit Awards, I was a judge for the Men’s Health awards in the CBD category and I’m now a media partner for a number of CBD expo’s.

 This UK blog has grown exponentially, largely thanks to their booming YouTube channel, which now has almost 24,000 subscribers (at time of writing), averaging just over 1,000 views per video.
 They argue for cannabis to be legalised here in the UK, they offer product reviews and they give tips and guidance, as well as cooking tips and some very funny posts on top.